-Volunteer Appreciation Breakfast: The Volunteer Appreciation Breakfast was held Thursday May 18, 2017 at the Phoenix Center.
-We had 55 of the 65 volunteers in attendance.
-Door prizes were donated from 30 local businesses and given to the volunteers as a token of appreciation.
+The Volunteer Appreciation Breakfast was held Thursday May 17, 2018 at the Phoenix Center.
+We had 48 of the 60 volunteers in attendance.
+Volunteers make up a majority of our program delivering meals and helping at the meal sites.
+Their continued passion and dedication are what help provide meals to homebound seniors and operate the meal sites.
+The breakfast is a small way of thanking them for their time and commitment.
+Door prizes were donated from 43 local businesses and given to the volunteers as a token of appreciation.